Introduction

 - Repack drone backpack for next assignment

-an old high school science table, a bright blue 24” by 36” cutting mat and movable overhead lighting.
-The most important
+table, a bright blue 24 inch by 36 inch cutting mat and a movable overhead lighting.
+The most important aspect of all this is

-in my own backyard.
-I live in a costal town and to cut a long story short the dji geo-fenced no-fly zone for the body of water next to my
+due to coastlines and bad math: I could not take off in my own backyard.
+I live in a costal town and to cut a long story

-town includes half of my town and my home.
-I could fly the drone up to about 10 ft then it would land it’s self.
-I switched to an Autel[4] drone,
+fly the drone up to about 10 ft then it would land itself.
+I switched to an Autel[4] drone, to get around the geofencing

-to get around the geofencing no fly issue.
+no-fly issue.
 It is with this Autel drone I have spent nearly all of my time flying.

 Grounded!

-that snapped along the foot’s securing holes leaving the foot misaligned and floating but still attached to the arm.
+leaving the foot misaligned and floating, yet still attached to the arm.
+No problem, I thought, since this is a

-I thought, I would jump on Amazon.
-Get the part and do the work in a day or two.
-Well no part, no maintenance.
-It slowly dawned on me, I
+I’ll jump on Amazon and order these parts, I thought to myself.
+Get the part and do the work in a day or two, I

-was grounded![5].
-That’s it, I am not flying until I carry out maintenance on my drone.
-The retail supply chain for Autel is not as
+could not fly until I carry out maintenance on my drone.
+I found out that the retail supply chain for Autel is not as

-robust as dji’s was my initial finding, I could not find the part new.
-Thinking of other sources for the part I checked out 3d printing and found a printable[6]
+robust as it is for the dji; I could not find the part new.
+Thinking of other sources for the part, I checked out 3D

-and began honing my online searches.
-Eventually EBay panned out, and I was able to purchase a number of the parts.
-I was also able to get
+printing and found a printable[6] and began honing my online searches.
+Eventually eBay panned out, and I was able to

-within your reach, do it!
+services, and if that’s within your reach, go for it!
 But I am an independent remote pilot with a limited budget.
-This is a position I actually like, it generally means
+This

-that purchasing choices need to backed by rational decisions and a commitment to a plan, however loose.
+and a commitment to a plan, however loose.
 I am not too big to fail 😉

 Observations

-certainly did not like being grounded along with the uncertainty of being able to purchase the required part(s).
+And I certainly did not like being grounded along with the uncertainty of being able to purchase the required part(s).

 3D print looks promising for prototyping drone parts.
 I need to understand 3D print materials and their tensile strength.

-Drone pre-flight and post-flight inspections are a critical component of your flight plan and drone maintenance.
-However, it is entirely possible
+Drone pre-flight and post-flight inspections are a critical component of the flight plan and drone maintenance.
+However,

-that an inspection may not reveal all damage.
-For example hairline cracks in the drone body shell can be easily missed in bad light.
+it is entirely possible that an inspection may not reveal all damage.
+For example, hairline cracks in the drone body

-I need to fully understand what this means for my relationship with the drone manufacturer and how I should stay update on a drone’s development lifecycle.
+I need to fully understand what this means for my relationship with the drone manufacturer and how I should stay up to

 FAA Regulation